Menu

 What are extreme images?

-• An act which results, or is likely to result, in serious injury to a person’s anus, breasts or genitals, or
+• Acts causing or likely to cause serious injury to the anus, breasts or genitals

 What defences are available if charged with such an offence?

-• It is a defence to show that the person accused had a legitimate reason for distributing or showing the image,
+• Demonstrating that you had a legitimate reason for distributing or showing the image, such as for research or legal work.

-• It is a defence if the person accused had not seen the image themselves and did not know, nor had course, to suspect them to be indecent.
+• Proving that you had not seen the image and did not know, nor had reason to suspect, that it was indecent.

-• It is a defence if the images were downloaded as part of a bulk download of vast material from a third-party site and the accused was not aware that such images were part of the download.
+• Showing that the images were part of a bulk download of vast material from a third-party site and you were unaware that such images were included.

-• If the device containing the indecent material was not exclusively used by the accused, our defence computer experts will be instructed to find what actions were performed by the accused and what were done by others.
+• If the device containing the indecent material was not exclusively used by you, our defence computer experts can be instructed to determine which actions were performed by you, and which were done by others.